Borderlands: The Pre-Sequel: Release

 Borderlands: The Pre-Sequel was released in North America on 14 October 2014.
 Initially, the game was not released on eighth-generation consoles such as PlayStation 4 or Xbox One.
 As porting The Pre-Sequel to next-generation consoles would require rebuilding the engine (and thus defeating the purpose of retaining the engine used by Borderlands 2), developers instead targeted the game to the same console platforms that previous installments in the Borderlands franchise were released for.
 In July 2014, 2K Australia's head Tony Lawrence stated that there was a possibility that The Pre-Sequel could be ported to next-generation consoles, gauged by fan demand and sales.
 In August 2014, financial statements by Take-Two Interactive disclosed that a Linux port of the game was also in development; these details were confirmed by 2K in a statement to gaming news site IGN.com.
 The port, which was accompanied by a port of Borderlands 2 released in late-September 2014, was released for Linux through Steam.

 As part of pre-release promotional efforts for the game, Gearbox began releasing Pre-Sequel-inspired character skins for Borderlands 2 in July 2014, and at San Diego Comic-Con, Gearbox partnered with The Nerdist to set up a Borderlands-themed laser tag field at Petco Park during the convention.

 On 18 September 2014, an extended 10-minute trailer featuring Sir Hammerlock and Mr. Torgue was released.
 On 30 September 2014, Pitchford confirmed that the game had gone gold.

-On 20 January 2015, 2K announced that it would release a compilation of Borderlands 2 and The Pre-Sequel, Borderlands: The Handsome Collection, for PS4 and Xbox One on 24 March 2015.
+On 20 January 2015, 2K announced that it would release a compilation of Borderlands 2 and The Pre-Sequel, Borderlands: The Handsome Collection, for PlayStation 4 and Xbox One on 24 March 2015.
 It includes both games and all of their respective DLC.
+On 3 April 2019, an update was released to add 4K resolution support on the PC version of The Pre-Sequel, and to The Handsome Collection on PlayStation 4 Pro and Xbox One X.

 On 26 March 2020, 2K announced that both games, as well as the original Borderlands game, would be released for Nintendo Switch as part of Borderlands Legendary Collection on 29 May 2020.